 Across Europe’s borders

-Although the number of Cluster members has remained stable over the years, the network is creating new connections with leading universities outside Europe.
+Although the number of CLUSTER members has remained stable over the years, the network is creating new connections with leading universities outside Europe.
 In the 2000s, this led to the establishment of ‘associate partners’ in Canada (Polytechnique Montreal), Brazil (Escola Politécnica São Paulo), the United States (Georgia Tech), Israel (Technion), Russia (Tomsk Polytechnic University), and China (Tsinghua University of Beijing).
-For more infos about our partners, click here.
+For more information about our partners, click here.

-Cluster works in waves.
-The most important challenge is to have people inside Cluster who are actively committed to it.
-During the past eight years, there have been times when there were not very many effective developments, depending on the people who were active in Cluster.
+CLUSTER works in waves.
+The most important challenge is to have people inside CLUSTER who are actively committed to it.
+During the past eight years, there have been times when there were not very many effective developments, depending on the people who were active in CLUSTER.
 However, it is a very positive group of twelve universities.
 Hans Jürgen Prömel

 The latter also forms part of a special working partnership, the Sino-European Platform of Engineering Education (S3EP), which started life in September 2010 in Shanghai.
-The S3EP, consisting of every Cluster member and eighteen leading Chinese universities, is intended to stimulate the exchange of students and teachers between China and Europe, as well as the joint development of educational resources.
+The S3EP, consisting of every CLUSTER member and eighteen leading Chinese universities, is intended to stimulate the exchange of students and teachers between China and Europe, as well as the joint development of educational resources.
 The universities also seek to work more closely together in various research fields.